bencompton/redux-retro/README.md

 ### Actions in Vanilla Redux

 Many people object to using action type strings and constants, arguing that they violate the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in that the knowledge of an action name is duplicated: the action creator function has the action name, the action type string repeats the action name, and when using constant variables, the action name is repeated yet a third time.
+Also, many people like action functions that automatically dispatch.
+Redux Retro addresses both of these concerns.
 For example:

 ```javascript
 import {store} from 'Store';